-The vast majority (around 80 percent) of the branch's customers are ethnic minorities, primarily Hispanic and Somali.
-Madrid said many of the customers are immigrants, often coming from unbanked or underbanked backgrounds.
+Madrid said that the vast majority of the branch’s customers are ethnic minorities, primarily Hispanic and Somali.
+He said many of the customers are immigrants, often coming from unbanked or underbanked backgrounds.

 "People come from countries that hadn’t been a part of a banking system.
 They come to a new country, a new system and a new process," said Madrid, who was born in El Salvador, immigrated to the United States when he was a senior in high school and got into banking as a part-time teller during college.